This article applies to users working in:

 - Configuration - Defining the rules, architecture, and Tab design.

 The below image shows an example of a unique metadata Id used by one of Mediabank Customers.

-In the below image, 3 tabs are visible, any visible Tab indicates that this asset is linked with several other assets.
+In the below image, 3 tabs are visible, and any visible Tab indicates that this asset is linked with several other assets.
 This could be the first & second half of a soccer game, commentator clips, etc.

 Another great feature is the ability to use different methods to organize the content.
-Using the same set of rules, the Library application can benefit from the Media player's advanced capabilities and locate multiple camera views of the same event (like a goal or penalty).
+Using the same set of rules, the Library application can benefit from the Media player's capabilities and locate multiple camera views of the same event (like a goal or penalty).

-Menu Tabs (Revisions) Applies to Review & Approval and Compliance only
+Menu Tabs (Revisions) Applies to Review & Approval and Compliance only.

 Using these applications, the Tabs contains the original asset and all the other Revisions if they exist.